-\begin{remark} Note that $\bar{\bm{\theta}}(t)$ and $\bm{\theta}^s(t)$ starts from the same point at time $t=s$ and are close to each other only in a finite period $[s,s+\Delta]$.
-The reason they are not close to each other in the entire time interval $[s,+\infty)$ is that the noise $\{M_{n}\}_{n=1}^{+\infty}$ is a martingale difference sequence rather than a sequence of i.i.d mean-zero variables.

-We define some symbols that are frequently used in the proof. \begin{itemize} \item For any $t\geq 0$, define
+\begin{remark} Note that $\bar{\bm{\theta}}(t)$ and $\bm{\theta}^s(t)$ start from the same point at time $t=s$ and are close to each other only in a finite period $[s,s+\Delta]$.
+The reason they are not close to each other in the entire time interval $[s,+\infty)$ is that the noise $\{M_{n}\}_{n=1}^{+\infty}$ is a martingale difference sequence rather than a sequence of i.i.d. mean-zero variables.
+We define some symbols that are frequently used in the proof: \begin{itemize} \item For any $t\geq 0$, define